CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/README.md

 ## Diagram

 This is how everything connects.
-Looks pretty scary, but is actually simple: whenever you want to rename or repath[^1] something, make sure that you catch **both ends of the arrow**.
+Looks pretty scary, but is actually simple: whenever you want to rename or repath[^1] something, make sure that you catch **both ends of the connecting lines**.

 You can find a breakdown-by-entry on the [corresponding wiki page](archive-xl-item-structure-explained.md).